alttch/finac/README.md

 ### Targets

 Targets is a feature I wrote Finac for.
-You have account balance in bank and in accounting.
+You have account balances in bank and in accounting.
 They differ by some amount and you are going to record this with a single transaction.

 But the problem is there's a lot of transactions you should sum up.
 Or calculate the difference between bank balance and accounting.
 Pretty common, eh?
-Don't do it, we have a targets.
+Don't do this, we have the targets.

 Specifying targets instead of amount tells Finac to calculate transaction amount by itself.